 Bedwetting is really common, we have a lot of customers that buy our products for bedwetting.

 We get lots of calls along the following lines: “Thanks for the nappies, they work really well.
 My child has been invited to a sleepover with their friends but they don’t want to go because of the nappies - do you have something more discreet?”

 We get so many calls in fact that we have written a huge blog post about discreet bedwetting solutions for sleepovers.

 You can read our detailed thought process in the blog post, but our conclusions were:

-SO if your child wets the bed and is going to a sleepover, wear the disposable nappy or pull-up with a KayCey® vest over the top under PJs!
+So if your child wets the bed and is going to a sleepover, wear the disposable nappy or pull-up with a KayCey® vest over the top, under normal PJs!

-It’s a perfect solution because whatever pillow fights and horseplay they get up to, the nappy will never be on public display!
+It’s a perfect solution because whatever pillow fights and horseplay they get up to, the nappy will never be seen!
 In the morning?
 Dry PJs.
 It’s a win win win!

 Nobody would ever think twice about a child wearing a vest under PJs or a nightie, that’s perfectly normal.